The Shellfish Harvesting Status Map will allow you to identify BC shellfish harvesting closures in your area.

 Water quality data

 Water quality data is provided by the Environment Canada Climate Change (ECCC) program.
-Fecal coliform values are shown as counts per 100mL (derived from Most Probable Number tests).
+Fecal coliform values are shown as counts per 100mL (derived from Most Probable Number or MPN tests).
 Data is described as:

 - The geometric mean value is calculated as the nth root of the product of n numbers.
 Note: the last 15 results are used in the calculation for areas monitored under Adverse Pollution Conditions (APC) and last 30 results for areas monitored under the Systematic Random Sampling Regime (SRS).